Vaiv-07/Sales-Data-Dashboard-Power-BI-/README.md

-# Sales-Data-Dashboard-Power-BI-
-Built an interactive dashboard for ElectroHub analyzing sales, profit, and order trends across cities and time periods.
-Enabled dynamic filtering, time-based comparisons, and insightful KPIs including sales vs. profit correlations and top-performing products.
+# Power BI Sales Dashboard – ElectroHub

+Hi!
+I'm Vaibhav Shivhare, and this is one of my portfolio projects built using Power BI.
+It focuses on analyzing sales, profit, and customer insights for a retail dataset.

+## Project Highlights

+- Interactive dashboard for executives to track sales trends
+- Charts for Total Sales, Profit, Orders, and Net Sales
+- Visual filters for dynamic comparisons
+- Top/bottom product performance
+- Relationship analysis between Sales and Profit

+## Tools Used

+- Power BI
+- DAX (Data Analysis Expressions)
+- Excel-style data modeling

+This project helped me learn dashboard design, visual storytelling, and real-world reporting.
+Open to feedback and collaboration!